MFEK/docs/doc/Why.md

+(_This prospectus of the project was written in September 2020.
+Since then some things have changed, including the degree to which we collaborate with the Runebender project; while we don't contribute to Runebender itself, we do contribute to a few of its libraries like `kurbo` and `norad`._)

-# Why MFEQ?
+# Why MFEK?

-My [Modular Font Editor Q](https://github.com/mfeq/mfeq) project, despite its roadmap, has mystified some.
+My [Modular Font Editor K](https://github.com/MFEK/docs) project, despite its roadmap, has mystified some.
 Why work on it at all, and if I insist, why not work on the Runebender project?

 I aim to explain myself.